ssenmosip/mosip-temp-documentation/Reg-client-implementation.md

 |46.|process_list| Authentication process data will be stored in DB |
 |47.|pre_registration_list| pre-registration data will be stored in DB |
 |48.|audit_log_control| All auditing detail data will be stored in DB |

+## Configuration Rule:

+**Age configuration:**
+  - Age limit is configurable in the application.
+User should modify the max age limit in both 'application' and 'registration' properties file.
+  - {property key : 'mosip.id.validation.identity.age'}